-The childminder has been registered since 2005.
-She has completed an introduction to childminding practice course.
-She runs her business from her home which she shares with her two children.
-The whole of the ground floor of the property is used for childminding activities.
-Bathroom and toilet facilities are upstairs.
-There is a secure back garden available for outdoor play.
-As part of her service she uses local amenities, such as the parent and toddler group, recreational parks and regular walks in the area.
-The registration is for three children.
+The childminder has been registered since 2006.
+She runs her business from her home, which she shares with her husband and their daughter, in the Ardwick area of Manchester.
+The whole of the ground floor of the property, lounge, hall and kitchen/diner, is used for childminding activities.
+Toilet and bathroom facilities are upstairs.
+An adjacent park is used for outdoor play.
+As part of her service she uses local amenities, such as the parent and tots group, recreational park and library.
+The registration is for four children.
 Currently, there is one child on roll.
+This registration does not include overnight care.